 Perhaps Girard’s lack of specific disciplinary affiliation has promoted a slight marginalization of his work among contemporary philosophers.
 Girard is not on par with more well known French contemporary philosophers (for example Derrida, Foucault, Deleuze, Lyotard), but his work is becoming increasingly recognized in the humanities, and his commitment as a Christian thinker has given him prominence among theologians.

 René Girard was born on December 25, 1923, in Avignon, France.
 He was the son of a local archivist, and he went on to follow his father’s footsteps.
 He studied in Paris’ École Nationale des Chartes, and specialized in Medieval studies.
-In 1947, Girard took the opportunity to emigrate to America, and pursued a doctorate at the University of Indiana.
+In 1947, Girard took the opportunity to emigrate to America, and pursued a doctorate at Indiana University.
 His dissertation was on Americans’ opinions about France.
 Although his later work has had little to do with his doctoral dissertation, Girard has kept a live interest in French affairs.

 After the completion of his doctorate, Girard began to take interest in Jean-Paul Sartre’s work.
 Although on a personal level Girard is still very much interested in Sartre’s philosophy, it has had little influence on his thought.
 Girard settled in America, and has taught at different institutions (Indiana University, State University of New York in Buffalo, Duke, Johns Hopkins, Bryn Mawr and Stanford) until his retirement in 1995.